nythrox/effects.js/docs/Basics.md

-### How to understand Algebraic Effects from an Object-Oriented background
+### Algebraic Effects
+How do algebraic effects work?
+The easiest explanation I've had is to think of them like try/catch:

 - Effects are like exceptions